nienen/Using-Amplify-Deploy-Sumerian-Chatbot/README.md

 > This policy will allow your Sumerian scene to use Amazon Lex and allow your app to load the Amazon Sumerian scene.

-- __Attach the same Inline policies to AuthRolename with the same steps as UnauthRolename.__.
+- __Attach the same Inline policy to AuthRolename with the same steps as UnauthRolename__.

 - Click __Services__, select __Cognito__.